Prior99/hyrest/docs/tutorial-controller-logic.md

 ---

 Previously, an empty controller has been sketched.
-The controller could already be used from the frontend when configured to work with an external Api, as the method's bodies are never actually called.
+The controller could already be used from the frontend when configured to work with an external API, as the method's bodies are never actually called.
 For this project, let us fill the methods with life.

 Assume for now, that a reference to an existing database connection exists on the controller: